 Because wrapped bitcoin had taken off on Ethereum in such a big way, new trading products have recently emerged.
-TokenSets, for example, identifies itself as a DeFi company and recently produced a product that automates the trade between WBTC and ETH to capture gains in each asset efficiently.
+TokenSets, for example, identifies itself as a DeFi company and recently produced a product that automates the trade between WBTC and ETH to efficiently capture gains in each asset.

 Wrapped Bitcoin on the Binance Smart Chain (BSC)

 You can use wrapped bitcoins (along with other wrapped cryptocurrencies) on the Binance Smart Chain (BSC) network.
 You wrap your tokens using the Binance Bridge, which converts your crypto assets into BEP-20 tokens.

 BEP-20 tokens can be further traded or used in multiple yield farming applications.
 You will need to pay a fee for the wrapping and unwrapping process, but BSC promises much lower costs than those asked for by other blockchains.

 Are you interested in getting in on the action and feeding the DEXes?
 Consider downloading MetaMask, the leading platform from which to purchase wBTC.

 - A vault that can be accessed by you alone